 For people with small living quarters, a handheld device is especially useful when it comes to easy storage.

-Regular Australian households will find cleaning a lot easier when they don’t have to carry out the large upright or cylinder vacuum for every minor clean-up.
+Regular Australian households will find cleaning a lot easier when they don’t have to carry out the large upright vacuum or cylinder vacuum for every minor clean-up.

 Table of Contents